mhasan-cmt/ISPManage/README.md

 # ISPManage
-Building an ISP Manage to Practice & Fun.
+Building an ISP Management Backend for Practice & Fun.
 Contributions are appreciated.